4 classes: System1D, BioSim1D, Membranes1D, Diffusion1D. End users will typically instantiate BioSim1D

 If too large - as determined by the method is_excessive() - an Exception will be raised

-:param algorithm: (Optional) code specifying the method to use to solve the diffusion equation.
+:param algorithm: [OPTIONAL] String indicating the desired method to use to solve the diffusion equation.

 :return: None (the array in the class variable "delta_diffusion" gets set)